 - 2 cups hot water

-- 4 tsp Rainbow Rooibos Organic Herbal Tea loose leaf or 4 sachets
+- 4 teaspoon Rainbow Rooibos Organic Herbal Tea loose leaf or 4 sachets

-- 3 tbsp honey or sweetener alternative of choice
+- 3 tablespoon honey or sweetener alternative of choice

 - 1 cup mixed berries frozen or fresh